cedowens/Add-To-TCC-DB/README.md

 This is a follow-up repo to Antonio Piazza's JXA code to view TCC db contents at: https://github.com/antman1p/PrintTCCdb

-**NOTE: Terminal must already have full disk access to write to the user's TCC.db**
+**NOTE: Terminal must already have full disk access to write to the user's TCC.db.
+Additionally, if an app has already been denied access to a specific folder by the user via a TCC prompt, that appears to override even inserting an entry into the TCC database granting access for that program to that folder.
+So the best scenario of use is for this script is to grant app bundles that have not already been denied access to folders.**

 This JXA script takes two arguments: